sephii/taxi/doc/userguide.rst

 ~~~~~~~~~~~~~~~~~~

 Having entries that follow each other, eg. 10:00-11:00, then 11:00-13:00, etc is
-a common scenario.
+a common pattern.
 That's why you can skip the start time of an entry if the
 previous entry has an end time.
 The previous example would become (note that
 spaces don't matter, you don't need to align them)::